harshavardhan314/bookarang-buddy-share/README.md

 Limited to local lending; cross-city delivery not supported

-Manual meetups may require coordination effort
+Manual meetups may require coordination effort.

 Risk of damaged or unreturned books, mitigated via deposits and ratings